brijeshsaviynt/okta.github.io/_source/_docs/api/resources/roles.md

 Removes a group target from a `USER_ADMIN` or `HELP_DESK_ADMIN` role assigned to a user.

-Don't remove the last group target from a role assignment, as this causes an exception.
+> Note: Don't remove the last group target from a role assignment, as this causes an exception.
 If you need a role assignment that applies to all groups, the API consumer should delete the `USER_ADMIN` role assignment and recreate it.

 ###### Request Parameters
 {:.api .api-request .api-request-params}